openbabel/documentation/Installation/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. rubric:: CMake caches some variables from run-to-run.
 How can I wipe the cache to start from scratch?

-Delete :file:`CMakeCache.txt`.
+Delete :file:`CMakeCache.txt` in the build directory.
 This is also a very useful file to look into if you have any problems.

 .. rubric:: How do I specify the location of the XML libraries?